Skip to main content

 View the detailed consumption trends at country level (graphs, tables, analysis) in the Germany energy report

-Germany Power Consumption
+Germany Power Production & Consumption

-Electricity consumption slightly rebounded to 464 TWh after 2 years of rapid decrease (-5%/year) following a 3.5% rebound in 2021.
-Previously it decreased by 0.8%/year between 2010 and 2019, with an acceleration since 2017 (-1.6%/year).
+Electricity consumption rebounded slightly to 464 TWh, after 2 years of rapid decrease (-5%/year) following a 3.5% rebound in 2021.
+Previously, it decreased by 0.8%/year between 2010 and 2019, with an acceleration since 2017 (-1.6%/year).

 Graph: ELECTRICITY CONSUMPTION (TWh).